Total cuts North Sea, U.S. shale spending after oil price plunge

 | DAVOS, Switzerland

-DAVOS, Switzerland French oil and gas company Total (TOTF.PA) will cut spending on ageing North Sea fields and on U.S. shale production after the recent plunge in oil prices, its chief executive said on Wednesday.
+DAVOS, Switzerland French oil and gas company Total will cut spending on aging North Sea fields and on U.S. shale production after the recent plunge in oil prices, its chief executive said on Wednesday.

 Speaking at a panel session at the World Economic Forum in Davos, Switzerland, Patrick Pouyanne said he expected oil prices to remain low in the first half of 2015 after falling almost 60 percent since June to below $50 a barrel.